 Bots can also help your agents find the information they are looking for so they can provide timely and accurate information to your customers.
 This provides a better experience for your customer as well as makes your employee’s job less complicated and therefore more productive.

-Manage Your Brand Reputation
+Bot to Manage Your Brand Reputation

 We try to avoid blunders, but they still happen.
 As we have seen with various PR blunders as of late, a solid contingency plan is key to salvaging your reputation.
 Having the tools in place for damage control in case of brand rep emergency is especially important in the digital age.